Guernsey / Landmark

 Directions

 The Channel Islands were the only British Isles to be occupied by German forces during WWII.
-After the D-Day landings the Islands of Guernsey were cut off from provisions from mainland Europe.
+The Islands of Guernsey became totally cut off from Mainland Europe following the D-Day Landings in June 1944.
+Provisions from northern France ceased.
+Islanders eagerly awaited news of the German surrender.
 Eleven months later, Allied forces landed in Guernsey, bringing food and provisions to starving islanders.

 On 12 May, the American Landing Ship Tank (LST) 516 was manoeuvred into the inner harbour at high tide.
 At low tide, the LST 516 sat dry on the harbour bottom and unloaded.
 A ramp was dropped allowing vehicles to be driven off the LST, then across the harbour bed and up the Albert Pier slipway located in front of the Town Church.